buqhek/portfolio/README.md

 # A Little About Me
 Hello! 👋

 My name is Hektor Buqaj.
-I'm a sophomore at the University of Michigan, currently pursuing a Bachelor's of Engineering in Data science.
+I'm a Junior at the University of Michigan, currently pursuing a Bachelor's of Engineering in Data science.
 As a member of the Michigan Data Science Team, a cohort member of M-Stem, and a proud member of the Albanian American Student Association, I strongly believe in the collaboration and cooperation towards making a better tomorrow.

 I'm a firm believer that the stories we tell and hear around us hold power, and have the ability to change people.
 As a data science student, I've become more accustomed to reading the stories in the data I work through.
 As a result, I hope to take my skills and make the story we'll tell about the future to be a better one.

 I'm highly passionate about sustainable technology practices, with additional interest in various other fields, such as game development.

-As the 24-25 school year comes to a close, I am planning to continue my MDST chatbot project to learn more about RAG, function calling, few shot prompting, and agents.
-As a video game hobbyist, I'm currently spending my coding passion and working with the Fabric API to develop a Minecraft mod, and further refine my skills in scripting for fun.

 ---

-**Proficient Technical Skills:** C++, Python: Pandas, Plotly, Matplotlib
+**Proficient Technical Skills:** C++, Python: Pandas, Plotly, Matplotlib, Git, Scikit-learn, Beautifulsoup, SQLite

-**Skills I'm Learning :** C#, Javascript, Git, Scikit-learn, Beautifulsoup
+**Skills I'm Learning :** C#, Javascript, Pytorch, Flask, React

 **Soft Skills:** Communication, Organization, Teamwork, Problem Solving, Time Management